 - Russia boasts their Mil Mi-26 series

-Both the United States and Russia are constantly working to upgrade their heavy-lift helicopters in order to maintain their world dominance in the market.
+Both the United States and Russia are constantly working to upgrade their heavy-lift helicopters to maintain their world dominance in the market.
 The new heavy-lift helicopter to be made collaboratively by China and Russia may very well change that domination.

-It will be interesting to see how long it takes for China and Russia to actually have this helicopter in production, and to learn how many they plan to manufacture.
+It will be interesting to see how long it takes for China and Russia to have this helicopter in production, and to learn how many they plan to manufacture.
 China’s terrain and overall enormous expanse will surely require more than just one.